LFPy/LFPy/README.md

 Summary
 -------

-LFPy is a Python-module for calculation of extracellular potentials from multicompartment neuron models.
+LFPy is a Python module for calculation of extracellular potentials from multicompartment neuron models.
 It relies on the NEURON simulator (http://www.neuron.yale.edu/neuron) and uses the Python interface (http://www.frontiersin.org/neuroinformatics/10.3389/neuro.11.001.2009/abstract) it provides.